steltenpower/PowerGists/animation.md

 ---

 - If you like this, you probably like [FAIR files listing](https://github.com/steltenpower/FAIRfilesListing) too.
 Have a coder available for a bit, to implement further?
 - A bit more difficult to wrap your head around, but the more powerful: [Train of Thought](https://github.com/steltenpower/Train-Of-Thought/blob/main/README.md).
-Slowly moving forward, possibly a lot faster soon.
+Some funding was received to implement a first bit of the plan.